arnodeceuninck/neural-retrieval-bert/data/Readme.md

 - test_data.csv: Used to produce output for your final submission.
 - training_data.csv: Collection of past queries that were retrieved with Lucene.

 Download links for the csv's can be found in the assignment.
+An example of what the files should look like (first 5 lines of each files) can be found in the data_head folder.